 - In a medium saucepan, whisk together the sugar, cornstarch, pinch of salt, egg yolks, and milk.

-- Turn heat to medium-level and bring to a simmer, whisking very frequently.
-You want to cook until bubbly and thickened.
-This will take about 6ish minutes or so.
+- Turn the heat to medium and bring to a simmer, whisking very frequently.
+You want to cook until the mixture is bubbly and thickened.
+This will take about 5 to 7 minutes.

-- Stir in the vanilla extract and refrigerate for 30 minutes.
+- Stir the vanilla extract into the strained pudding mixture, cover, and refrigerate for 30 minutes.

-- Gently fold the whipped cream into the pudding mixture until just incorporated.
+- Remove the pudding mixture from the refrigerator, and gently fold the whipped cream into the pudding mixture until just incorporated.

 - In a trifle, layer in a third of the pudding mixture.
 Top with half the vanilla wafers, then half the sliced bananas.
 Repeat the layers, ending with a final layer of the pudding.